dsu-arl/base-ai-dojo/deep-learning/single-layer-perceptrons/DESCRIPTION.md

  [0.]
  [1.]]
 ```
-though results can vary slightly due to random weight initialization.
+Though results can vary slightly due to random weight initialization.

 ### Challenge Instructions
 Create a new Python file in your home directory and follow these steps to complete this challenge!